UEFA launched an Under-16 Championship in 1980 and it became an U17 event two decades later.

 England broke their duck in 2010 in Liechtenstein, winning all 11 games in their campaign including qualifying.
 The Netherlands, losers to Germany in the 2009 final, gained revenge in 2011 with a thrilling 5-2 win in Serbia and beat the same side on penalties in Slovenia 12 months later to emulate Spain in retaining the title.
 They did not make the 2013 finals in Slovakia, allowing Russia to take the title, just as in 2006 on penalties, this time against Italy rather than the Czech Republic.

 Malta hosted the 2014 event, England winning their second title, before the 2015 finals in Bulgaria expanded to a 16-team event once again, France emerging victorious.
 In 2016 Portugal were champions before Spain made it three titles in 2017 and the Netherlands emulated them 12 months later before becoming the first team to four titles in 2019 with a second straight final win against Italy.
-The following edition was abandoned due to the COVID-19 pandemic.
+The following edition was abandoned and the 2020/21 season cancelled due to the COVID-19 pandemic.

 The Iberian sides have dominated the U16 and U17 tournaments over the years, with nine Spanish triumphs (six at U16 level) and six by the Portuguese (four at U16).
 The Netherlands are four-time champions, Germany have three wins to their name – two in the U16s including one as West Germany – while Switzerland, Republic of Ireland, Turkey, Poland, Czechoslovakia, Italy and the Soviet Union were all U16 champions once.